ngobibibnbe/finBERT-Horovod/Readme.md

+- Unzip the folder finbert_single_machine and launch the notebook inside the notebook folder if you want to test machine learning with no parallelism .This code is the code of  ProsusAI team we modify some parameters to speedup the training while loosing a bit in term of accuracy.

+----------------------------------------------------- For the distributed machine learning do as following------------------------------------------------------

-- Configure your Hadoop cluster
+- Configure your Hadoop cluster ( We will not give too much detail here you can follow this link for more details:https://www.linode.com/docs/guides/how-to-install-and-set-up-hadoop-cluster/)

 - There is a notebook named treat_data.ipynb in the notebooks directory; use it to crop your file into multiple subsets depending on the number of processors you want to use
-- Put the training files inside HDFS file system and change the file destination inside the training get_data function of the FinBERT class in finbert.py file
+- Put the training files inside HDFS file system and change the file destination (and nomenclature for all processors) inside the training get_data function of the FinBERT class in finbert.py file

-- You can launch the code using the command: time horovodrun --timeline-filename hrvd.json --gloo -np 4 -H your_hostname_IP_1:2  your_hostname_IP_2:2  --verbose python3 good_finbert_training.py nbr_of_epoch size_of_the_dataset_you_want_to_train
-- Unzip the folder finbert_single_machine and launch the notebook inside the notebook folder if you want to test machine learning with no parallelism .This code is the code of  ProsusAI team we modify some parameters to speedup the training while loosing a bit in term of accuracy.
+- Distribute your code to other machines at the same location

+- Setup the environement
-- For the distributed machine learning do as following: create the virtual environment

-conda env create -f environment.yml conda activate finbert
+create the virtual environment conda env create -f environment.yml conda activate finbert
 (if you have a cpu only you can need : pip install torch==1.7.1+cpu torchvision==0.8.2+cpu torchaudio==0.7.2 -f https://download.pytorch.org/whl/torch_stable.html)

 install cmake : https://vitux.com/how-to-install-cmake-on-ubuntu-18-04/
 wget https://github.com/Kitware/CMake/releases/download/v3.15.2/cmake-3.15.2.tar.gz
 tar -zxvf cmake-3.15.2.tar.gz
 cd cmake-3.15.2